Exponentiation

 Swipe to start coding

-Let's say you invested $1,000 at an annual interest rate of 13%.
-To calculate the total amount of money you would accumulate over a period of 4 years with compound interest, you would perform the following calculation:
+You invested $1,000 at an annual interest rate of 13%.
+Calculate the total amount after 4 years using compound interest by multiplying 1000

 raised to the power of 4